Email & Password

 This past year has undoubtedly been one of the most turbulent and stressful times of most of our lives.
 As a result, a lot of us have noticed hair loss over the past year, but is there really a link between hair loss and stress?
 And if so, what can you do about it?

-The million-dollar question, does stress cause hair loss?
+The million-dollar question is, does stress cause hair loss?

 The short answer is yes.
 Stress can cause hair loss.
 In fact, after genetics, it's the second biggest cause of hair loss in both men and women.